3b9LkG5XgwjS9BSs9OdXZAOmkp6KqrLx/Re.NeCracker/README.md

 # Re.NeCracker
 a Unofficial Launcher For NetEase MineCraft!

+You Can Modify This Project For You And Your Freiends.
+But You Can't Public Modify Version.